btigi/iiTweak/iiTweak/Readme-iiTweak.txt

       This component removes the stat requirements from all items (e.g. Bastard Swords required 11 Strength).

 Q) Fully Explored Areas
       This component reveals areas as soon as the Player enters them.
 Note that the area is explored, but the Fog Of War remains.
+This component requires Party AI to be switched on to function.

+R) Zero Weight Items
+      This component sets all items to have a weight of zero.

+S) Remove Cursed Item Flag
+      This component removes the cursed flag from any cursed items.
+This does not prevent or remove any negative effects of a cursed item, but does remove the requirement that a 'Remove Curse' spell be cast on the affected player to remove the item.
+The component also removes the "item cursed" text that appears when a cursed item is equipped - this text can optionally be reproduced in the main game screen (as opposed to the inventory screen).

 +) Section 4.
 Known Issues
 ==========================